vackosar/vackosar.github.io/unpublished/Spring-Integration-Advanced-Features.md

 # Metrics: Time-Based Average Estimates

-Other than expected the framework also offers Time-Based Average Estimates i.e. averages over messages are reflected less into result the further in the past messages arrived.
+Other than usual metrics the framework also offers interesting averaging method Time-Based Average Estimates.
+Averages corresponding to older messages are reflected less into the result.
 For example ```S(n) = sum(i=0 to n) exp(-i/M) x(i)/ sum(i= 0 to n) exp(-i/M)``` where ```x(i)``` is an average for a time slot ```i```.

 # Monitoring: Integration Graph